Recipe: Lamb and Oyster Casserole This is a personal recipe and can only be edited by the original author

 Step 5

 Spread the oysters over this layer.
-Salt and pepper and cover with next half cup of crumbs.
+Season with salt and pepper and cover with the next half cup of crumbs.

 Step 6